 He has no family relationship with any director and/or major shareholder of the Company and has no conflict of interest with the Company.
 He has no conviction for offences within the past ten (10) years.
-He attended seven out of the total eight Board Meetings held during the financial year.
+He attended all of the seven Board Meetings held during the financial year.

-DATO' JOHAN BIN ARIFFIN, DPTJ (Non-Independent Non-Executive Director)
+DATO' JOHAN BIN ARIFFIN, DPTJ

-Malaysian, 55 years of age
+(Non-Independent Non-Executive Director) Malaysian, 56 years of age